Aims and scope

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Latin American Economic Review are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Latin American Economic Review are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Latin American Economic Review you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Latin American Economic Review you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Latin American Economic Review is included in the following indexes:

 - Journal Citation Reports/Social Sciences Edition